Top 5 n8n Alternatives for Developers

 The question isn’t whether to automate, but which toolchain to trust.

 The clever play is to mix them.
-Example: use Nango for auth, Merge for normalized data, and Rube for orchestration.
-That way you keep actions, credentials, and debugging in one place while staying flexible as your stack grows.
+Example: use Nango for auth, Merge for normalised data, and Rube for orchestration.
+That way, you keep actions, credentials, and debugging in one place while staying flexible as your stack grows.

 Start small, keep code close, and scale smart.